eoinkelly/ember-runloop-handbook/README.md

 3. It is not controlling _when_ objects get deleted.
-Currently our app is so trivial that this is not a problem but imagine if we had hundreds of todo items and complex processing of each one i.e. processing each todo item created a lot of objects.
-The problem here is that after a while the browser will decide that enough is enough and that it needs to "clean up" these objects and make their memory available again i.e. it will run garbage collection.
+Currently our app is so trivial that this is not a problem but imagine if we had hundreds of todo items and complex processing of each one i.e. processing each todo item created a lot of temporary objects in memory.
+After a while the browser will decide that enough is enough and that it needs to "clean up" these objects and make their memory available again i.e. it will run garbage collection.
 Since our app cannot run while GC is happening the user may